software-students-fall2023/4-containerized-app-exercise-team-random-seed-2/README.md

 ```
 pip install pytest
 ```
-2. Finally to run tests, type:
+2. Finally to run tests, change directories into either machine-learning-client or web-app and type:
 ```
 python -m pytest tests
 ```